jamesaustinmiley/AD-Deployment/README.md

 </p>

 <h1>Active Directory Deployment</h1>
-This tutorial outlines the installation of Active Directory on your dc-1 virtual machine, the promotion of dc-1's server to a domain controller, the creation of a domain admin user, the joining of your client-1 virtual machine to the domain, modifying client-1 so that non-administrative users can log in, and the creation of these additional users.
+This tutorial outlines the installation of Active Directory on your dc-1 Virtual Machine, the promotion of dc-1's server to a Domain Controller, the creation of a Domain Admin user, and the joining of your client-1 VM to the domain.
 Active Directory is Microsoft software designed to manage user accounts and their associated properties, such as passwords and permissions, at scale. <br />

 <h2>Environments and Technologies Used</h2>